Plant, animal and ecosystem health are fundamental to both the state’s environment and economy.

 Partnering with the NSSN, companies can access expertise and technology from across NSW’s leading universities and gain an enduring competitive advantage.
 Some of the exciting R&D projects already taking place throughout the network include:

-Researchers at the University of New South Wales are developing un-manned autonomous vehicles (drones) for surveying large areas of land using LIDAR technologies.
+Researchers at the University of New South Wales are developing drones for surveying large areas of land using LIDAR technologies.
 This reduces laborious mapping exercises down from numerous hours to a few minutes using pre-programmed drones.
 The research team collaborated with industry partners to examine the use of drones to assess farm lands for crop health analysis and to explore inaccessible regions.

 Measuring soil nutrient content (e.g. moisture content, nitrogen, phosphorus and potassium levels) accurately and in real time is a grand challenge for agriculture.
 Researchers at the University of Newcastle are working on detecting contaminants in soil and creating a high-resolution map in a range of environmental media.
 Methods such as electrochemical sensors and infrared spectroscopy are being used, enabled by smartphone-based applications.
 This provides real-time smart metrics to help farmers make decisions that improve overall yield efficiency for their crops.